 PDR is present when abnormal new vessels (neovascularization) begin growing on the surface of the retina.
 PDR may cause more severe vision loss than NPDR because it can affect both central and peripheral vision.
-Unfortunately, the new, abnormal blood vessels do not resupply the retinal with normal blood flow.
+The new, abnormal blood vessels do not resupply the retina with normal blood flow.
 The new vessels can bleed and cause scar tissue which can adversely affect retinal function.
 Proliferative diabetic retinopathy causes visual loss in the following ways:

 A Marietta Eye Clinic physician will dilate your eyes and look inside at the retina with an instrument called an ophthalmoscope.
-If diabetic retinopathy is found, he or she may order a special test called a flourescein angiography to find out if you need treatment.
+If diabetic retinopathy is found, you may undergo a special test called a flourescein angiography to find out if you need treatment.
 In this test, a dye is injected into your arm and photos of your eye are taken to see where the retinal vessels are leaking.

 The best treatment is to prevent the development of retinopathy as much as possible.
 Strict control of your blood sugar will significantly reduce the long-term risk of vision loss from diabetic retinopathy.
 Other treatments include:

-- Laser Surgery.
-It is often recommended for people with macular edema and PDR.
-For macular edema, the laser is focused on the swollen, damaged retina near the macula to decrease the fluid leakage.
-The main goal of treatment is to prevent further loss of vision.
+- Laser surgery: For macular edema, the laser is focused on the swollen, damaged retina near the macula to decrease fluid leakage.
+The main goal of treatment is to prevent further vision loss.
 It is uncommon for people who have blurred vision from macular edema to recover normal vision, although some may experience partial improvement.
-Therefore early detection and treatment are essential.
 For PDR, the laser is focused on all parts of the retina except the macula.
 This treatment, called panretinal photocoagulation, causes abnormal new vessels to shrink and prevents them from growing in the future.
 It also decreases the chance that vitreous bleeding or retinal distortion will occur.

-- Vitrectomy: In advanced PDR or vitreous hemorrhage that doesn’t clear, your doctor may recommend a vitectomy.
-During this microsurgical procedure which is performed in the operating room, the blood-filled vitreous is removed and replaced with a clear solution.
+- Vitrectomy: In advanced PDR or vitreous hemorrhage that doesn’t clear, your doctor may recommend a vitrectomy.
+During this microsurgical procedure, the blood-filled vitreous is removed and replaced with a clear solution.
 Vitrectomy often prevents further bleeding by removing neovascularization that caused the bleeding.
 If the retina is detached, it can be repaired during vitrectomy surgery